pranshujain22/OpenLDAP-Implementation/README.md

   - LDAPSearch.java

 Replace the occurance of **_jarvis_** in **"dc=jarvis,dc=com"** to the domain name without the **_.com_** in each of the above .java files..

+Now the code is ready to run.

+Run the project and you will be redirected to the Login page in the default browser.